AM I A GOOD CANDIDATE FOR EAR SURGERY?

 You may be a good candidate for ear surgery if you have one or more of the following conditions:

-- You should stop smoking (including the use of nicotine patches), intake of any blood thinning tablets (i.e. aspirin/disprin) and intake of vitamins at least two weeks prior to surgery
+You should stop smoking (including the use of nicotine patches), intake of any blood thinning tablets (i.e. aspirin/disprin) and intake of vitamins at least 1 week prior to surgery.

 You will be given either a general or local anaesthetic; it is important to inform either Dr. Viral Desai or the anaesthetist of any previous reactions to anaesthetics, or if you are anxious or suffer from a nervous disorder.
 Anaesthetists working with Dr. Viral have had extensive experience working with children and are very familiar with all facets of plastic surgery.

 WHAT SHOULD YOU EXPECT

 ACCOMPANIED BY SOMEONE